-Caveat: In complicated documents the calculated positions might be wrong.
+Caveat: In complicated documents the calculated positions may be difficult to (if you move from multiple forms to page user space for example).

-The function provided in argument visitor_operand_before has four arguments: operator, operand-arguments, current transformation matrix and text matrix.
+The function provided in argument visitor\operand\before has four arguments: operator, operand-arguments, current transformation matrix and text matrix.